jasonlcsdev/SW-Reroll-Helper/README.md

 ## Usage

-1. Ensure your Android devices are connected via USB and USB debugging is enabled.
+1. Ensure your Android devices are connected.
 2. Run the script:
     ```sh
     python main.py